makhosiradebe-creator/week-1-html-portfoli/README.md

 ---

 ## Images
-The website includes at least three images.
+The website was suppose to be having 3 images  but i failed to inclue them.
-Each image uses the `alt` attribute to improve accessibility and usability.
+Each image was suppose to use the `alt` attribute to improve accessibility and usability.

 ---